opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

 .. ocv:function:: void accumulateProduct( InputArray src1, InputArray src2, InputOutputArray dst, InputArray mask=noArray() )

-    :param src1: The first input image, 1- or 3-channel, 8-bit or 32-bit floating point.
+    :param src1: First input image, 1- or 3-channel, 8-bit or 32-bit floating point.

-    :param src2: The second input image of the same type and the same size as  ``src1`` .
+    :param src2: Second input image of the same type and the same size as  ``src1`` .

     :param dst: Accumulator with the same number of channels as input images, 32-bit or 64-bit floating-point.

     :param mask: Optional operation mask.

-The function adds the product of 2 images or their selected regions to the accumulator ``dst`` :
+The function adds the product of two images or their selected regions to the accumulator ``dst`` :

 .. math::